sugnanprabhu/intel-aero-docs/docs/getting-started/update.md

 connect establish the network connection and connect via ssh.
 The commands below assume you are already connected to the Compute Board.

-If you already have an OS image with version 1.2 or greater and connected via WiFi, just type the following command.
-For versions before that, continue reading for alternative instructions.
+Based on the version you **currently** have installed on the Compute Board the method varies since recent versions are always improving the process.

+### v1.2 (or greater) via WiFi

+Just one command is needed:

 ``` console
 # aero-reboot-update.py

 ```
 This will verify you have a new OS image on the USB drive and reboot in update mode.

+### v1.2 (or greater) via USB

-If you are connected via USB you have to bypass the check and after seeing the message that the system is rebooting rapidly connect the USB drive:
+If you are connected via USB you have to bypass the check done by the command on the previous section since the USB is being used for usb-ethernet connection:

 ``` console
 # aero-reboot-update.py -f
 ```

+After seeing the message that the system is rebooting, rapidly connect the USB drive so the system can reboot into it.

+### Before v1.2

-Before version 1.2 the command above didn't exist and you will need to manually access the command directly from the new OS image.
-Use the following commands:
+Before version 1.2 the command `aero-reboot-update.py` used on the previous sections didn't exist.
+You will need to manually access the USB drive to execute that command directly from the new OS image.

 ``` console
 # mkdir -p /tmp/{iso,newroot}